Opposition group holds rally against Beckham’s MLS stadium

-MIAMI (WSVN) - David Beckham’s quest to bringing soccer to South Florida is facing a new hurdle.
+MIAMI (WSVN) - David Beckham’s quest to bring soccer to South Florida is facing a new hurdle.

-Residents and clergy in Overtown and Spring Garden held a rally, Wednesday, against Beckham’s proposed soccer stadium.
+Residents and clergy in Overtown and Spring Garden held a rally, Wednesday, against Beckham’s proposed 25,000-seat soccer stadium, which would be built near Northwest Seventh Street and Seventh Avenue.

 The meeting was organized by the Overtown Spring Garden Community Coalition.